Mill House Social Enterprise Accelerator

 We have seen in previous GRIST programs include ventures that provide training and employment for individuals excluded from mainstream economic participation, such as people with intellectual disabilities, experience episodic mental health conditions or that have been incarcerated.

 Other Mill House Alumni are iterating impact models in areas such as adolescent mental health and wellness, Indigenous advancement, problem drinking, health, housing, gender inequity and food security.
+Each GRIST venture is carefully selected by our panel of Industry Professionals and Social Impact Investors.
+They are looking for projects with a clear, compelling and measurable theory of change.
+They are also looking for market ready B2B or B2C ventures that can be tested, validated and iterated during the Program.

 - Business Model Report– Complete and polish business model report in our tested format that you can share with potential partners and investors